solutionsanz/APIs4ATP/README.md

             Enter docker hub username, password and email.

-Deploy Acorn application in Kubernetes
+Deploy APIs 4 ATP application in Kubernetes
 ------

    - Go to where you have installed and configured **kubectl**.